MohammadUmarAsif/speech-emotion-recognition/README.md

 ## Objective
-To develop a general, speaker independent, speech emotion classifier that will classify an audio of adult human speech into categorical labels of emotion using a convolutional neural network.
-Additionally, to evaluate the contributions of improvements techniques to the performance of the CNN model.
+To develop a general, speaker independent, speech emotion classifier that will classify an audio of adult human speech into 8 categorical labels of emotion using a convolutional neural network, multitask learning, attention, and data augmentation.
+Additionally, predictions can be obtained for gender and intensity of emotion (valence, arousal, and dominance).
+IEMOCAP & RAVDESS are the 2 datasets used.

 | Input | Outputs | Improvements |
 | :-: | :-: | :-: |